peakrisk/peakrisk/posts/free-software-and-information-security.rst

 * information they wish to share, but only with a strict subset

-The first just about feasible with today's technology and software.
+The first two are just about feasible to handle with today's technology and software.

 The third is extremely difficult with today's technology.
 Witness all the security breaches in the news.